Instrument Care & Reprocessing Guide

 1. Use only distilled water in sterilizer.
 Dirty or impure water will create dirty steam resulting in staining and improper sterilization.

-2. Before loading instruments into sterilizer, ensure that all hinged, jointed, and clamped instruments are wrapped or packaged in the open Sterilizing closed instruments will result in cracked hinges due to heat expansion and improper sterilization as steam will not be able to permeate all surfaces of the instrument.
+2. Before loading instruments into sterilizer, ensure that all hinged, jointed, and clamped instruments are wrapped or packaged in the open position.
+Sterilizing closed instruments will result in cracked hinges due to heat expansion and improper sterilization as steam will not be able to permeate all surfaces of the instrument.

 3. Place heavy instruments on the bottom of sets and position sets such that steam penetration is not hindered in any way.
 Do not overload cassette, tray, or sterilizer, as this will not allow full circulation of steam.